 At the conclusion of the workshop, participants will be able to:

 The workshop will be run in an interactive, seminar-style format that also includes small-group activities.

-To further promote the specialist certification and residency/fellowship programs and to formally recognize our newly recertified specialists, we welcome all board certified specialist to attend the Recertification Recognition Reception taking place at the Combined Sections Meeting.
+To further promote the specialist certification and residency/fellowship programs and to formally recognize our newly certified and recertified specialists, we welcome all board certified specialists to attend the Certification Recognition Reception taking place at the Combined Sections Meeting.
 The reception is exclusively for board certified specialists, new residency/fellowship graduates and credentialed program directors, and ABPTS/ABPTRFE leadership.
 Please join us for this recognition and networking opportunity!